-You don't have to do anything except click on the link to one of our online resources (online article, online book, etc.) from inside the library pages or library catalogue pages, and EZproxy kicks in automatically by showing you a popup box asking for your McGill login and password.
-You only have to do this once as long as you keep your browser open.
-However, if you close it and open it again, you will have to login again.
+You don't have to do anything except click on the link to one of our online resources (online article, online book, etc.) from inside the library pages or library catalogue pages, and EZproxy kicks in automatically by showing you a popup box asking for your McGill username, then your McGill login and password.
+At this point you will be asked to authenticate using 2FA and will not be asked again for 60 days if you check the box "Don't request again for 60 days".

 6. Does EZproxy work with EndNote?

 Some special features in EndNote require additional configuration.
 See our EndNote FAQ page for details.

 7. Can I use the Library's electronic resources (like databases) when EZproxy is not available?